 Among my reasons for opposing steroid use (aside from being illegal) are its side effects and cumbersome aftercare.
-In my long career as a fitness trainer, I’ve come across many people willing to battle the adverse effects of such post-cycle drugs.
+In my extensive career as a medical doctor, I’ve come across many people willing to battle the adverse effects of such post-cycle drugs.

 One of the most commonly used drugs for post-cycle therapy is Clomid (a brand of clomiphene citrate).